Back to blog

 Share

 Having insight into what users are searching for can be critical for a wide range of businesses.
-However, covering vast amounts of Google Trends data may be difficult without an automated data-gathering solution.
+However, covering vast amounts of Google Trends data may be difficult without an automated web scraping solution.

-This article provides step-by-step instructions on how to get Google Trends data with Python and SERP Scraper API.
+This article provides a step-by-step guide on how to get Google Trends data with Python and Web Scraper API.

 Google Trends website overview